 The Rijksmuseum is the most important art museum in the Netherlands with thousands of old paintings in its collection including those of renowned Dutch masters Rembrandt, Frans Hals and Vermeer.
-The stunning neo-Gothic building located on Stadhouderskade was built in 1885 by Dutch architect Pierre Cuypers, who also designed Amsterdam’s Central Station.
+Book Rijksmuseum tickets here

-Following a decade-long €375m renovation, the new Rijksmuseum opened its doors in 2013.
-Not only has the building’s exterior been restored, but the interior has been brought much closer to the original design – with large galleries giving a cathedral-like venue to showcase the very best art from the Dutch Golden Age.
+Following a decade-long renovation, the Rijksmuseum in its current form was re-opened in 2013.
+This not only restored the building’s exterior but also brought the interior much closer to the original design – with large galleries giving a cathedral-like venue to showcase the very best Dutch art history.

 In pure numbers, the Rijksmuseum has 80 rooms displaying no less than 8,000 works of art and historical objects.
 The museum is split over 4 levels – level 0 (ground floor) houses special collections and period 1100-1600; level 1 features the 18th and 19th century; on level 2 you will find the important 17th century works; level 3 has objects from the 20th century.

 It is located on level 2 at the end of the Gallery of Honour (Eregalerij) – a long gallery with side alcoves filled with paintings of Rembrandt, Johannes Vermeer, Frans Hals and Jan Steen.

 Of Amsterdam interest is the Golden Bend of the Herengracht (De Gouden Bocht in de Herengracht) painted in 1671-72 by Gerrit Berckheyde which shows the merchant houses on the Herengracht canal.

-The museum has a large glass-roofed atrium created from former internal courtyards which now houses the foyer area, museum café and shop.
+The museum has a large glass-roofed atrium created from former internal courtyards which houses the foyer area, museum café and shop.
 Free WiFi is available throughout.
 There is a passage way running under the museum for pedestrians and cyclists.

-The Cuypers Library, the largest historical library in the Netherlands has been beautifully restored and visitors can see the 19th century reading room on level 1.
+The Cuypers Library is the largest historical library in the Netherlands and visitors can see the 19th century reading room on level 1.

 The Asian Pavilion is a glass building in the grounds surrounded by water and houses a collection of Asian art.
 The Philips Wing section of the museum has more gallery space and includes the RIJKS restaurant with a focus on slow food and where possible, locally sourced organic ingredients.

 Rijksmuseum Essential Info

 |Daily 0900-1700, open all 365 days per year.

-|Getting There||Rijksmuseum is a 10 minute walk from Leidseplein.
-From Amsterdam Central, trams 2, 12 and 24 stop at the Rijksmuseum; or take metro line 52 to Vijzelgracht station which is about 5-7 mins walk away; from Amsterdam Zuid, take tram 5; from Amsterdam Sloterdijk take tram 19 to Spiegelgracht stop; from Schiphol airport, bus 397 also stops at the Rijksmuseum.
+|Rijksmuseum is a 10 minute walk from Leidseplein.
+From Amsterdam Central, trams 2 and 12 stop at the Rijksmuseum; or take metro line 52 to Vijzelgracht station which is about 5-7 mins walk away; from Amsterdam Zuid, take tram 5; from Amsterdam Sloterdijk take tram 19 to Spiegelgracht stop; from Schiphol airport, bus 397 also stops at the Rijksmuseum.

-Rijksmuseum, Museumstraat 1, Amsterdam
+Rijksmuseum, Museumstraat 1, 1071 XX Amsterdam